-When I first arrived in Australia, watching television was an obvious way to get a taste of the place in which I had landed.
+When I first arrived in Australia, watching television was an obvious way to learn about life here.

 I loved Landline, with all its moving stories about rural life, entrepreneurship and survival.